fireactjs/website/content/en/docs/SaaS Package/Installation/_index.md

 ## Setup Stripe Integration

-For the cloud functions to receive data from Stripe, you will need to create a webhook endpoint with the cloud function webhook URL `https://firebase-location-project-id.cloudfunctions.net/fireactjsSaas-stripeWebHook`.
-Please make sure you replace the domain with your actual Firebase project cloud function domain.
-Once the webhook is created, you will get an endpoint secret which is needed in the configuration file.
+For the cloud functions to receive data from Stripe, you will need to create a webhook endpoint with Stripe [(go to your Stripe Dashboard > Webhooks > Add an endpoint)](https://dashboard.stripe.com/webhooks/create).
+This will cloud function webhook URL will take the form of `https://[firebase-location]-[project-id].cloudfunctions.net/fireactjsSaas` (e.g. `https://us-central1-my-app.cloudfunctions.net/fireactjsSaas`).
+Please make sure you replace the domains with your actual Firebase project details.
+Once the webhook is created, you will get an endpoint secret (Stripe signing secret `whsec...`) which is needed in the configuration file.

 The following Stripe events need to be sent to the endpoint: